Kinto/kinto/docs/core/permission.rst

         authz.get_bound_permissions = get_bound_permissions

-In :rtd:`Kinto <Kinto/kinto>`, this is leveraged to implement an inheritance tree of permissions between nested objects.
+In `Kinto <https://kinto.readthedocs.io>`_, this is leveraged to implement an inheritance tree of permissions between nested objects.
 The root objects permissions still have to be specified via settings though.